stevenaeola/gitpitch/arch/module_intro/README.md

 ## Module content

-* Build a (virtual) computer from (virtual) scratch: nand2tetris
+* Build a (virtual) computer from (virtual) scratch:
+  * nand2tetris
+* Designing for performance
-* Designing for performance: pipeline, cache, multicore
+  * pipeline, cache, multicore
-* Breaking the abstraction layers: security and performance
+* Breaking the abstraction layers
+  * security and performance

 ## Formalities